 Trend Alert: Bringing Programmatic In-House

-In a digital landscape with more advertising options (and therefore confusion) than ever, an increasing number of brands are turning to in-house programmatic buying to enhance their operations.
-In this article, we’re taking a look at what’s in it for brands that drives the world’s largest businesses to adopt this method, and what kind of company such shift could be right for.
+In a digital landscape with more advertising options (and, therefore, confusion) than ever, an increasing number of brands are turning to in-house programmatic buying to enhance their operations.
+In this article, we’re taking a look at what’s in it for brands that drive the world’s largest businesses to adopt this method, and what kind of company such shift could be right for.